 Here we have the tragic story of the murder of a little girl from Seaham.
 The murderer may have got away with it, we simply do not know.
-However, the people of Seaham believe the murderer died on the coats.
+However, the people of Seaham believe the murderer died on the coast.
 Therefore, we give this story the title of ‘Unknown But Guilty’.

 The 3rd August 1889, was to be a sad day for the people of Seaham.
 They discovered the body of Seven year old Caroline Winter in a rock pool on the beach near Featherbed Rocks.
 She had been murdered and sexually assaulted after suffering severe head injuries.
 Her torn clothes and her blood-covered hat were in a cave nearby.